 - The costs related to caring for and raising the child or children.

-With child support orders, it is important to be aware that modifications can be pursued in the future, if or when certain circumstances for either parent change.
+With child support orders, it is important to be aware that modifications can be pursued in the future, if or when certain circumstances for either parent change after the divorce.
+Getting legal advice from an attorney who has expertise in family law practice and handling divorces can play a crucial role in the results you obtain.

 Division of Property